How to Become an Interior Designer: Understanding Scale - The Focal Point Skip to main content

 In the above example, we would divide 1 by 1/4, which equals 4.
 If an object on the page is 1 inch long, and the scale used for the floorplan is 1/4 inches, it then follows that the object is 4 feet in real life.

-2. The Real-Life Measurement x Scale = The Floorplan Measurement
+Trick #2: The Real-Life Measurement x Scale = The Floorplan Measurement

-If you have the table’s real-life measurements and you want to draw it in your design floorplan using the ¼ inch scale, you’ll multiply the real-life measurement by the scale.
+If you have the table’s real-life measurements and you want to draw it in your design floorplan (using the ¼ inch scale), you’ll multiply the real-life measurement by the scale.
 Here’s what that looks like:

 Real-life measurement x scale = floorplan measurement

 Using the same hypothetical measurements as before, let’s say that you know the dining table is 4 feet long.
-As such, you’d multiple 4 by 1/4, which equals 1.
+Here, you’d multiple 4 by 1/4, which equals 1.
 Therefore, you now know that when drawing the dining table to scale on the floorplan, it’ll need to be 1 inch long.

 Pro Tip: Don’t worry, you won’t be expected to do all of these calculations in your head.
 You’re always free to use a calculator whenever needed!

-How to Become an Interior Designer: Knowing the Architect’s Scale
+How To Become an Interior Designer: Knowing The Architect’s Scale

-We’re sure you’ve heard the phrase, “the right tool for the job”.
+We’re sure you’ve heard the phrase, “The right tool for the job”.
 As an interior designer, the right tool for YOU is an architect’s scale.

 An architect’s scale is a six-sided ruler that provides measurements for twelve different scales.
 On a standard 12-inch ruler, each side uses a single unit of measurement, which you then use to measure from left to right.

 The architect’s scale is different.
-Here, you can measure from left to right or right to left – depending on which side of the ruler you’re using.
+Here, you can measure from left to right OR right to left, depending on which side of the ruler you’re using.
 For instance, the 1/8-inch measurement on an architect’s scale starts at the left edge of the ruler.
 The 1/4-inch scale, however, begins on the right side of the ruler, and is read right to left.

 Another difference is that a standard ruler measures in inches and centimeters.
 But an architect’s scale provides the scale measurements typically used in design: